sap-tutorials/Tutorials/tutorials/hana-dbx-query/hana-dbx-query.md

 The statement library contains a mix of pre-populated statements, to help with monitoring, and user-saved statements.

 1. Frequently used statements can be saved to the statement library for easy access.
-Enter the statement below into the SQL console and click on the **Add to Statement Library** button.
+Enter the statement below into the SQL console and click the **Add to Statement Library** button.

     ```SQL
     /*